VergerLab/MT_Angle2Ablation_Workflow/Install procedure.md

 2. You can first __test the Notebook with the pre-loaded data__.
 To do this, click on “Stats_Angle2Ablation.ipynb”.
 This will start a new tab on your browser with the Jupyter notebook named “Statistics for Angle to ablation Analysis”.
 Then, follow the instructions in the notebook itself.

-3. Then, to perform your own analysis, __upload your own data__.
+3. To perform your own analysis, __upload your own data__.
- - On the "home page", Click "New" and "Folder" in the top right corner.
+ - On the "home page", click "New" and "Folder" in the top right corner.
  - Tick the box next to the newly created "Untitled Folder".
  - Click on "rename" above, and rename the folder "MyData" (or anything else of your choice).
- - Enter this folder and at the top right corner click "Upload".
+ - Enter the "MyData" folder and at the top right corner click "Upload".
- - You only need to upload the file called All_….txt.
-Each genotype and condition analyzed generate one such file.
-Each of this file has to be put in a separate folder under the "MyData" repository.
+ - From the output of the Angle2Ablation.ijm macro, you only need to upload the file called All_….txt.
+Each genotype and timepoint analyzed generate one such file.
+Each of these file has to be put in a separate folder under the "MyData" directory.

 4. You can then __perform your own analysis__ using the notebook, in the same manner as with the pre-loaded data.
 Don't forget to define the correct path to your own data in the notebook.